sciustechnologia/sciustechnologia.github.io/python/05_file/0506_exceptions.md

 ## Exception handling
+> Even if a statement of expression is syntactically correct, errors may still occure when a program is running.

 ![Image of exception handling structure](./exceptionHandling.png "exceptionHandling")

-* what are Exceptions
-* Exception Types
-* Why Catch Exceptions
-* Catchign Exceptions
-* Open function Exceptions

-Exceptions are:

-* Even if a statement of expression is syntactically correct, errors may still occure when a program is running.
+Exceptions:
-* are errors deteccted during Execution
+* are errors deteccted during Execution.
-* are thrown or raised from anywhere in a program
+* are thrown or raised from anywhere in a program.
-* print a descriptive error message and/or debugging information (name of th file and the line where the eror occured)
+* print a descriptive error message and/or debugging information (name of th file and the line where the eror occured).
-* terminate a program
+* terminate a program.

 ### ValueError: